pingcap/docs/tiup/tiup-troubleshooting-guide.md

 ### Component downloading process is interrupted

 Unstable network might result in an interrupted component downloading process.
-You can try to download again.
+You can try to download the component again.
 If you cannot download it after trying multiple times, it might be caused by the CDN server and you can report the issue [here](https://github.com/pingcap/tiup/issues).

 ### A checksum error occurs during component downloading process

 Because the CDN server has a short cache time, the new checksum file might not match the component package.
 Try to download again after 5 minutes.
-If it still does not match, report the issue [here](https://github.com/pingcap/tiup/issues).
+If the new checksum file still does not match the component package, report the issue [here](https://github.com/pingcap/tiup/issues).

 ## Troubleshoot TiUP cluster component

-### Prompt `unable to authenticate, attempted methods [none publickey]` during deployment
+### `unable to authenticate, attempted methods [none publickey]` is prompted during deployment

 During deployment, component packages are uploaded to the remote host and the initialization is performed.
 This process requires connecting to the remote host.
 This error is caused by the failure to find the SSH private key to connect to the remote host.

-To solve this issue, confirm whether you specify the private key by running `tiup cluster deploy -i identity_file`:
+To solve this issue, confirm whether you have specified the private key by running `tiup cluster deploy -i identity_file`:

 1. If the `-i` flag is not specified, it might be that TiUP does not automatically find the private key path.
 It is recommended to explicitly specify the private key path using `-i`.
 2. If the `-i` flag is specified, it might be that TiUP cannot log in to the remote host using the specified private key.
 You can verify it by manually executing the `ssh -i identity_file user@remote` command.
-3. If a password is used to log in to the remote host, make sure that you have specified the `-p` parameter and entered the correct login password.
+3. If a password is used to log in to the remote host, make sure that you have specified the `-p` flag and entered the correct login password.

 ### The process of upgrading the cluster using the TiUP cluster component is interrupted